icerpc/icerpc-docs/pages/getting-started/raising-the-bar/modular-rpc-for-quic.md

 interceptor, there is no compression code at all.
 Less code means simpler logic, fewer dependencies, faster execution and fewer bugs.

 This modularity and extensibility is everywhere in IceRPC.
-You can easily implement a new duplex or multiplexed transport and then plug it in IceRPC.
+For instance, you can easily implement a new duplex or multiplexed transport and then plug it in IceRPC.
 All the transport interfaces are public and fully documented.

 [async-await]: https://en.wikipedia.org/wiki/Async/await
 [hol]: https://en.wikipedia.org/wiki/Head-of-line_blocking